angjelinhila/angjelinhila.github.io/_teaching/2024-classsification-teaching-3.md

 ---

 ### Course Overview
-This workshop introduced participants to classical classification algorithms, mamely Naive Bayeses and Decision Trees, and teaches them to implement via Python.
+This workshop introduced participants to classical classification algorithms such as Naive Bayes and Decision Trees, classification metrics such as precision, recall, accuracy, F-Measure, MCC, ROC, cross-entropy, etc and how to implement and compare the performance of these algorithms via Python on sample datasets.
-Participants learn the math behind Bayes' Theorem and Decision Tree with Shannon Entropy Information Gain and learn to implement and evaluate both algorithms on Python.
+Participants learned the math behind Bayes' Theorem and decision tree construction with Shannon information Gain.